openresty/openresty/doc/README-windows.md

 ```

 The `resty` command-line utility requires a Perl interpreter installed in your
-system and visible to your PATH environment.
-Any perl distributions should
+system and visible in your `PATH` environment variable.
+Any Perl distribution
-work, including StrawberryPerl, ActivePerl, and MSYS2 perl.
+should work, including Strawberry Perl, ActivePerl, and MSYS2 Perl.
-recommended though).

 Debugging
 =========